opowell/jtree/doc-pages/1-quick-start.md

-1. Download the zip file for your system.
+1. Download the latest release for your system.

 2. Extract the contents of the zip file.